+5

-Matrimony - A Path to Holiness
+A Path to Holiness

+Lesson Goals:

-- I can connect marriage with the goal of sanctification and contrast it with self-fulfilment. - I can explain the goal of an Orthodox Christian marriage as leading each other to salvation. - I can defend why marriage is a covenant, through God's love.
+- I can contrast the Orthodox teaching that the goal of marriage is sanctification with the secular teaching of self-fulfilment. - I can explain the goal of a Christian marriage is leading each other to salvation. - I can defend why marriage is a covenant, through God's love.